hyunseo0/mini_twitter/README.md

 # mini_twitter

 This is the simple type of twitter

-coworker: Lee Hyunseo, Yang Sihoon, Kim Sinwook
+<br>coworker: Lee Hyunseo, Yang Sihoon, Kim Sinwook

 #1.
 User data
 #2.
 UI